-One Act, Book Musical, Thru Sung / Operetta, Rated R
+1 Act, Book Musical, Thru Sung / Operetta, Rated R

-Original Broadway version
+Original Broadway Version (1994)

 This emotional chamber opera tells of the passionate affair between a handsome soldier and an old spinster in 19th century war-torn Italy.

-Discover the power of love inStephen Sondheim andJames Lapineís 1994 Tony Award-winning musical, PASSION.
+Discover the power of love inStephen Sondheim andJames Lapine's 1994 TONY Award-winning musical, Passion.
 No less than the wondrously complex landscape of the human heart is the subject of this haunting, intensely emotional one-act chamber opera that many consider to be Sondheim's deepest and most powerful evening of musical theatre.

 Bold, unexpected and thrilling, Passion is one of Stephen Sondheim's most emotional works.
 Intimate, raw, erotic and dark, it explores universal yet often unspoken truths.
 The sweeping, romantic score (Sondheim describes it as one long rhapsody) accompanies an intelligent, thought-provoking book which bears James Lapine's trademark lyricism and a host of well-drawn characters.
-As with all of Sondheim and Lapine's works, PASSION requires (and highlights) a cast of accomplished singing actors.
+As with all of Sondheim and Lapine's works, Passionrequires (and highlights) a cast of accomplished singing actors.

 Visit the Passion page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.